Arghun-dev/Advanced-React-Patterns/README.md

 An element or a component is basically an object that outlines a component to be displayed.

+The `object` of Child element returned from parent component

 ```js
 const Parent = () => {
   return <Child />